 If you have a science question rather than a technical question, you should contact the relevant GEOS-Chem Working Group(s) directly.
-But if you do not know whom to ask, you may open a new issue. and we will be happy to direct your question to the appropriate person(s).
+But if you do not know whom to ask, you may open a new issue (See "Where can I ask for help" above) and we will be happy to direct your question to the appropriate person(s).

-26.4 How to submit changes
+28.4 How to submit changes